KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 title: Overview
 ---

 Polar path consists of an `asset-swap` pallet for KILT chain runtimes and extrinisics that let parachain-based chain developers to make their native token accessible on the Ethereum network using [the Snowbridge bridge](https://docs.snowbridge.network) between Polkadot and Ethereum.

 Polar path provides parachains with a solution for creating an ERC-20 wrapper around their native tokens, enabling a trustless conversion of any existing native parachain token (PARA) into a wrapped parachain token (wPARA) on Ethereum while maintaining the trustlessness guarantees Snowbridge provides.

-The pallet enables a configured conversion rate of parachain tokens on the origin chain to an ERC-20 wrapper token on Polkadot’s AssetHub.
+The pallet enables a configured conversion rate of parachain tokens on the origin chain to an ERC-20 wrapper token on Polkadot's AssetHub.

 ## Setup